jimweller/kata-claimcheck/README.md

 - Network perimeter infrastructure like waf, apigw, vpc links
 - Testing to use ephemeral ec2 instances instead of the local machine or runner
-- IAM permissions to access resources (instance profile, IRSA, PodIdentity etc.)
+- IAM constructs to access resources (roles, policies, instance profile, IRSA, PodIdentity etc.)
-- AWS Glue schema registry for CloudEvent structure
+- AWS Glue schema registry for CloudEvent structure definition and validation
 - Partitioned encryption model, like per user/customer, separate S3 & SQS keys
 - More regulatory compliant encryptiong model, like customer provided keys or HSM
 - Compute service to generate presigned s3 urls or gate s3 with an IDP instead of direct access to S3 with AWS IAM